kudobuilder/kudo/keps/0012-operator-extensions.md

 will have the EXACT same functionality (plans, parameters, tasks, templates, etc) as the base `foo` operator.

-#### Refrencing an object from the base
+#### Referencing an object from the base

 #### Adding a Task

 Tasks can be added via the same `tasks` spec in the `Operator` definition.
 Templates used to define the task can come from the base operator by pre-fixing `base/` to the template name, or from local templates as defined in [KEP-0009](keps/0009-operator-toolkit.md).
-The follow example shows a new task called `load-data` defined for the extension operator that uses both a template from the base, with a patch object that is defined in the extention operator.
+The follow example shows two new tasks called `load-data` and `clear-data` defined for the extension operator that uses both a template from the base, with a patch object that is defined in the extension operator.

 ```yaml
 extends: